Axis-pizza/Axis_docs/requirements/19-axis-core-implementation-rfc.md

 - Engineering review items are explicit
 ```

-Not all account layouts or CPI details need to be finalized before development begins.
+Not all account layouts, instruction account ordering, CPI implementations, or exact math formulas need to be finalized before development begins.

-The following tasks can start early:
+The following tasks can start immediately after the repository scaffold exists:

 ```txt
 - new repository scaffold